 Applying for SSN: Upon arrival at Fermilab, you will need to apply for the SSN.
 To do so, you must visit the SS Office in

 person.
-You must bring the following documents: Passport, Invitation or Offer letter from Fermilab, DS-2019, nad printed
+You must bring the following documents: Passport, Invitation or an Offer letter from Fermilab, DS-2019, and printed

 I-94 document.
 You will then be sent the SSN card to the address you provide on the application.

 Identity Theft: Keep your SSN card safe and beware of identity theft, which is when someone uses “your personal information to open accounts, file taxes, or make purchases”.